A “New-look” Montpelier Celebrates James Madison’s Retirement Years

 In 2003, the major project began – a process that took three years and successfully recaptured the spirit of the man who called it home for most of his life.

-Top: A portrait of James Madison, fourth President of the United States and one of the Founding Fathers of the country.
-Bottom: A photo of Montpelier as it looks today (courtesy Porter Briggs).
+Top: A portrait of James Madison, fourth President of the United States and one of the Founding Fathers of the country (photo: Public Domain).
+Bottom: A photo of Montpelier as it looks today (photo credit: KROW by Pthomaskmadigan under license CC BY-SA 4.0).

 Today, Montpelier includes the restored mansion, historic buildings, gardens, forests, a farm, galleries, steeplechase course, exhibits, walking trails, archaeological sites, an Education Center and an Archaeology Library.